Morrigan Aensland: Concept and creation

 Her initial standing sprite and several basic poses were designed by Yasuda, while the remainder of the animations were developed by Hiromi "Mori" Kotobuki.
 According to Yasuda, Kotobuki was so impressed by her standing pose that he paid a lot of attention to detail when animating the character, particularly giving her fingers movement during it.
 For her attacks and several of her movements, her wings were made to be a collection of shapeshifting bats that could form blades, drills and other items such as jetpacks to give her increased range and mobility.
 Her facial expressions when hit were meanwhile made more comical and less refined, something the development team felt suited the atmosphere of the Darkstalkers games.
 Meanwhile, her character portrays were designed by freelance illustrator Bengus, who added bags under her eyes to give her a more "Gothic" aesthetic.
 Though the development team was hesitant regarding this detail, Yasuda heavily praised it as exactly what he had been looking for with her design.

 The name Morrigan was also suggested by Jimenez, who felt it would fit nobility.
 Elements such as her rivalry with fellow character Demitri Maximoff were conceived when Gamest magazine asked for additional details about the characters and their backstory after the release of the first game.
 Meanwhile, her home location was placed in Scotland to tie into the ancestry behind her character's name.
-According to Murata, he felt Morrigan did a great job "playing out the seductive succubus role", while Yasuda expressed he was pleased with the results as it provided Capcom with a character they could use again and again in other titles.
+According to Murata, he felt Morrigan did a great job "playing out the seductive succubus role", while Yasuda was pleased with the results as it provided Capcom with a character they could use again.

 Morrigan's character has been voiced in most games by Yayoi Jinguji until 2011, when the role was taken over by Rie Tanaka.
 Morrigan's English voice was provided by Erin Fitzgerald for Cross Edge and by Siobhan Flynn for the Marvel vs. Capcom series.

 Appearances

 Video games

 Introduced in the 1994 fighting game Darkstalkers, Morrigan is the adopted succubus daughter of the demon realm's ruler.
 Though she is heir to that throne, she has little interest in it and instead routinely travels to the human realm for stimulation and excitement, and has a rivalry with the vampire Demitri Maximoff.
-The follow-up title Vampire Savior introduces Lilith, a fragment of Morrigan's soul that was previously sealed away but now given its own body and identity by the demon lord Jedah.
+Vampire Savior introduces Lilith, a fragment of Morrigan's soul that was previously sealed away but now given its own body and identity by the demon lord Jedah.
 Acting as Morrigan's "sister", the two would re-merge by the game's conclusion.
-Since her first appearance, Morrigan has appeared in other fighting games such as Super Gem Fighter Mini Mix / Pocket Fighter, as well as several Capcom-produced crossover titles.
+Since her first appearance, Morrigan has appeared in other fighting games such as Super Gem Fighter Mini Mix / Pocket Fighter, as well as several Capcom-produced crossover games.
 These include Marvel vs. Capcom: Clash of Super Heroes and its sequels (with Lilith as an alternate palette swap version in the first game), Tatsunoko vs. Capcom, as well as Capcom vs. SNK: Millennium Fight 2000 and its related sequels.